 The U.S. Equal Employment Opportunity Commission (EEOC) enforces federal legislation that bans various forms of workplace discrimination.
-In the case of employment discrimination, making this unfavorable distinction toward a person based on a specified category, class, or group can lead to refusing a person employment opportunities.
+Employment discrimination is making an unfavorable distinction toward a person based on a specified category, class, or group that affects their employment opportunities.

 - National origin

 To win these types of cases, your attorney may need to prove that you were denied an employment opportunity based on an unfavorable distinction against you, and not on your inability to perform a job.

 Jersey City Employment Discrimination Lawyer Near Me 877-751-9800

 Employment discrimination is one of the battlegrounds of civil rights legislation.
 One of the fundamental laws is the Civil Rights Act of 1964.
 Title VII prohibits workplace discrimination for several classes, including race, sex, color, national origin, and religion.
 The EEOC was created to enforce this law.

 Later laws, like the Age Discrimination in Employment Act (ADEA) and the Americans with Disabilities Act (ADA), protected people from age-related discrimination and disability discrimination, respectively.
 As new classes of discrimination appear, more laws are added, like the one in 2008 that protects people against discrimination based on genetic information.